gpappsoft/privacyidea-docker/PODMAN.md

 ## Running a full stack with Podman

 There is no full stack provided by this project at the moment. \
 Maybe in the future I will provide a short HOWTO here and a k8s yaml file for kube play.
-Also the same for a helm chart.  :thinking:
+Helm chart in progress...